ZPTXDev/Quaver/README.md

 You are required to host your own instance of [Lavalink](https://github.com/freyacodes/Lavalink) and specify the connection details in `settings.json`.

+For a detailed explanation on configuration, view [CONFIGURATION.md](CONFIGURATION.md).

 From version **2.0.0**, you are no longer required to specify MySQL connection details as Quaver will use JSON for guild data.

 ## Prerequisites